DSnoNintendo/Pong.AI/README.md

 NOTE: Original single player pong game forked from https://github.com/skar91/pong-python.
 I found this particular repo while searching for games to implement AI for <br />

 Changes I made to forked code:
-- Recoded program and used object-oriented programming.
+- Recoded from ground up.
+Implemented object-oriented programming.
 Necessary for a big project like this where there are many moving parts <br />
 - Original game could only be controlled by human input from keyboard.
-Changed so AI can play <br />
+Changed so AI can play.
+Also, for AI to learn quickly there needs to be multiple instances of pong games running at the same time, so I had to implement that.  <br />
 - Removed hardcoding <br />
-- Fixed movement glitch <br />
+- Fixed movement glitch and added some extra features <br />

 ## How to use:
 1. Navigate to directory in terminal